aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 The [CreateVirtualCluster](https://docs.aws.amazon.com/emr-on-eks/latest/APIReference/API_CreateVirtualCluster.html) API creates a single virtual cluster that's mapped to a single Kubernetes namespace.

+The EKS cluster containing the Kubernetes namespace where the virtual cluster will be mapped can be passed in from the task input.
 ```ts
 import * as sfn from '@aws-cdk/aws-stepfunctions';
 import * as tasks from '@aws-cdk/aws-stepfunctions-tasks';